Total back to pre-pandemic profit levels as oil prices rise

 Recovering prices are now boosting earnings at Total and peers like Britain’s BP, as accelerating COVID-19 vaccination programmes also raise prospects for sustained demand, although lockdowns remain in place in some of Europe.

-Total cautioned that the oil environment remained “volatile and dependent on the global demand recovery.”
+Total cautioned the oil environment remained “volatile and dependent on the global demand recovery.”

+It said it expected hydrocarbon production to remain stable this year compared to 2020 levels.

-Like some peers, it is also benefiting from a booming natural gas business.
+Like some peers, Total is also benefiting from a booming natural gas business.

-The group, which is set to rebrand itself as TotalEnergies, said it was eyeing $12 billion to $13 billion in investments this year, with half of that going to maintaining activities and the rest for growth, including to further its push into renewable energy.
+The group, which is set to rebrand itself as TotalEnergies, said it was eyeing $12-$13 billion in investments this year, with half of that going to maintaining activities and the rest for growth, including to further its push into renewable energy.

+The company has already racked up purchases in the renewable energy sector this year, including solar projects in the United States, and a stake in India’s Adani Green Energy Limited (AGEL) and its solar power assets for $2.5 billion.

+Its portfolio of renewable power generation capacity to 2025, including installed sites and those in development and construction, is now 28 gigawatts (GW) on a net basis, up from 17.9 GW in the fourth quarter of 2020.

-Total said it expected to generate some $24 billion in debt-adjusted cash flow in 2021, based on hydrocarbon prices remaining at first-quarter levels, with Brent crude at $60 a barrel, and European refining margins of $10 to $15 per tonne.
+Total said it expected to generate some $24 billion in debt-adjusted cash flow in 2021, based on hydrocarbon prices remaining at first-quarter levels, with Brent crude at $60 a barrel, and European refining margins of $10-$15 per tonne.

+Total declared force majeure on its $20 billion liquefied natural gas project in Mozambique earlier this week following insurgent attacks last month.
+It gave no immediate update on Thursday and is due to hold a call with analysts at 1130 GMT.

-The group maintained a stable interim dividend of 0.66 euros per share against first quarter earnings.
-(Reporting by Benjamin Mallet and Sarah White Editing by Marguerita Choy)
+Reporting by Benjamin Mallet and Sarah White.
+Editing by Marguerita Choy and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.